Get E-Book

 PID=12345

-ulimit -n 65536That change helps a server with many legitimate concurrent sockets.
-Leaking code still fails after more requests.
-Shell ulimit changes apply to that shell session and its children; systemd, Docker, Kubernetes, launchd, and other service managers have their own limit settings.
-Fix the close path first, then size the limit for real concurrency in the environment that actually starts the process.
+Shell ulimit changes apply to that shell session and its children. systemd, Docker, Kubernetes, launchd, and other service managers have their own limit settings.
+Fix the close path first.
+Then set the descriptor limit for real concurrency in the environment that actually starts the process.

 FileHandle Is the Better Default